The human body contains a lot of different mechanisms that all work together in order to ensure the body stays in a healthy, living condition.

 Even though the majority of patients are able to recover within the first few weeks following their procedure, without experiencing any adverse effects, it is still important to monitor the area where the incision was made, as well as several vital signs, during the recovery period.

-An infection may develop and knowing about the signs of an infection is vital – should an infection develop, the patient needs to seek medical attention from their doctor immediately to stop* the infection before it results in complications.
+An infection may develop and know about the signs of an infection is vital – should an infection develop, the patient needs to seek medical attention from their doctor immediately to stop the infection before it results in complications.

 Some of the most common signs that an infection is developing include: